ensisoft/detonator/README.md

 Each entity type can then be associated with a Lua script where you can write your entity specific game play code.

 ![Screenshot](screens/editor-material.png "Material editor")
-Create materials using the material editor by setting some properties for the provided default material shaders.
-Currently, supports sprite animations, textures (including text and noise), gradient and color fills out of box.
+Create materials using the material editor by adjusting properties for the provided default material shaders or create your own materials with custom shaders!
+Currently supports sprite animations, textures (including text and noise), gradient and color fills out of box.
-Custom shaders can be used too.

 ![Screenshot](screens/editor-scene.png "Scene editor")
 Create the game play scenes using the scene editor.
 The entities you create in the entity editor are available here